 Discover the best things to do in Andros!
-From Andros sightseeing to activities and from Andros tours to restaurants, we give you the best recommendations for the ultimate Andros holidays experience!
+From sightseeing to activities and from tours to restaurants, we give you the best recommendations for the ultimate holiday experience!

 Chora is a beautiful village with combined Cycladic and Neoclassical architecture.
 Located on the eastern side of the island, it gives great views to the Aegean Sea.